noopkat/mxchip-gifs/README.md

 1. [Install Visual Studio Code](https://code.visualstudio.com/docs/setup/setup-overview) if you have not already.
 2. [Setup your development environment for the MXCHIP following the guide](https://microsoft.github.io/azure-iot-developer-kit/docs/get-started/).
+    > You could use the commands from Azure IoT Device Workbench to provision IoTHub as well as set your device connection string.
+Check the above guide for details.
-3. Open this repository's Device directory in Visual Studio Code, and accept the option to open the IoT Workbench Workspace when prompted
+3. Open *project.code-workspace* file from the repository's root directory in Visual Studio Code.
+4. Hit Ctrl (or Cmd on OSX) + P to bring up the Command Pallette, then type **Arduino: Library Manager**, search for **ArduinoJson** and install the latest stable release.
+Please do not install beta versions which contain breaking changes.
-4. Hit Ctrl (or Cmd on OSX) + P to bring up the Command Pallette, and then type IoT Workbench.
-Navigate to 'Device', then 'Device Upload' to upload the device code to your MXCHIP.
+5. Hit Ctrl (or Cmd on OSX) + P again, and then type **Azure IoT Device Workbench**.
+Select the command of **Azure IoT Device Workbench: Update Device Code** to upload the device code to your MXCHIP.
 Ensure your MXCHIP is plugged in ^___^
-5. The code should now be running on your device and waiting for a GIF!
+6. The code should now be running on your device and waiting for a GIF!
 Onwards.

 ### 4. Add IoT Hub connection string to your environment variables